 We partner with industry-leading software providers to develop cost-effective solutions that complement your organization’s line of sight.
 From building information models (BIM) and service request management systems to analytical decision-making tools and beyond, count on Woolpert to meet all your asset management needs.

-Woolpert senior asset management leaders Ed Singer and Ryen Tarbet are leading the international asset management community as part of the ISO Technical Committee for Asset Management Systems (TC251).
+Woolpert senior asset management leader Ed Singer is leading the international asset management community as part of the ISO Technical Committee for Asset Management Systems (TC251).
 This group of international recognized experts is establishing, refining and propagating the adoption of the ISO 55000 standards for asset management systems.

 Woolpert’s software solution partners include:

-- Consulting and program development with subject matter experts on PAS 55 AND ISO 55000
+- Consulting and program development with subject matter experts on ISO 55000

 - Enterprise asset management systems (EAM)